Backward dynamics of non-expanding maps in Gromov hyperbolic metric spaces: Preliminaries

 where $\gamma$ is an isometry of $\omega_f$. \end{itemize} \end{theorem}

 \begin{remark} Being a retract of a Hausdorff space, $\omega_f$ is a closed subset of $X$.

 \end{remark}

-\begin{definition} We call $\omega_f$ the {\sl limit retract} of the map $f$.
-An elliptic non-expanding self-map is {\sl strongly elliptic} if the limit retract is compact, and is {\sl weakly elliptic} otherwise. \end{definition} \begin{remark} When $X$ is a complete hyperbolic complex domain in $\C^q$ endowed with the Kobayashi distance and the map $f$ is holomorphic, the limit retract is a holomorphic retract.
+\begin{definition} We call $\omega_f$ the \textit{limit retract} of the map $f$.
+An elliptic non-expanding self-map is \textit{strongly elliptic} if the limit retract is compact, and is \textit{weakly elliptic} otherwise. \end{definition} \begin{remark} When $X$ is a complete hyperbolic complex domain in $\C^q$ endowed with the Kobayashi distance and the map $f$ is holomorphic, the limit retract is a holomorphic retract.
 Since every holomorphic retract is a complex submanifold of $X$, it is compact if and only if it is a point.
 Hence Definition \ref{stronglyelliptic} agrees with the one given by Abate--Raissy in \cite{AbRaback}. \end{remark}

 We end this section recalling an interesting property of images of non-expanding retracts. \begin{definition} Let $(X,d)$ be a metric space.
-A subset $Z\subset X$ is a {\sl non-expanding retract} if it is the image of a non-expanding retraction $\rho\colon X\to X$. \end{definition}
+A subset $Z\subset X$ is a \textit{non-expanding retract} if it is the image of a non-expanding retraction $\rho\colon X\to X$. \end{definition}

 \begin{remark} Endow a non-expanding retract $Z$ of $X$ with the metric $d'$ induced from $d$.
 Then the metric space $(Z,d')$ is geodesic since for all geodesic $\gamma$ in $X$ connecting points $x,y\in Z$ the composition $\rho\circ \gamma$ is a geodesic in $Z$ connecting $x$ and $y$.
 Moreover $Z$ is a closed subset of $X$ and thus $(Z,d')$ is proper.
 If $X$ is Gromov hyperbolic, then also $Z$ is Gromov hyperbolic.
-The inclusion $i\colon (Z,d')\to (X,d)$ is an isometric embedding of proper geodesic Gromov spaces and thus by BH Chapter III.H, Theorem 3.9 it extends to a topological embedding $i\colon {\overline Z}^G\to {\overline X}^G.$ \end{remark}
+The inclusion $i\colon (Z,d')\to (X,d)$ is an isometric embedding of proper geodesic Gromov spaces and thus by \cite[Theorem 3.9, Chapter III.H]{BH}, it extends to a topological embedding $i\colon {\overline Z}^G\to {\overline X}^G.$ \end{remark}